-Our U.S. segment represented approximately 74% of our consolidated revenues in 2014.
+Our U.S. segment represented approximately 76% of our consolidated revenues in 2013.
 We maintain distribution operations throughout the country with concentrations in the most active oil and natural gas producing regions.
-Our network is comprised of 134 branch locations, 9 distribution centers, 13 valve automation service centers and 102 third-party pipe yards.
+Our network is comprised of over 130 branch locations, 8 distribution centers, 13 valve automation service centers and over 95 third-party pipe yards.

-Our Canadian segment represented approximately 11% of our consolidated revenues in 2014.
+Our Canadian segment represented approximately 14% of our consolidated revenues in 2013.
 Our distribution operations extend throughout the western part of Canada with concentrations in Alberta and western Saskatchewan.
-In Canada, we have 40 branch locations, one distribution center, one valve automation service center and 21 third-party pipe yards.
+In Canada, we have over 40 branch locations, one distribution center, one valve automation service center and 24 third-party pipe yards.

-Our International segment represented approximately 15% of our consolidated revenues in 2014.
-This segment includes 61 branch locations located throughout Europe, Asia, Australasia and the Middle East with seven distribution centers in the United Kingdom, Norway, Singapore, the Netherlands, the United Arab Emirates and Australia.
-We also maintain 20 valve automation service centers in Europe, Asia and Australia.
+Our International segment represented approximately 10% of our consolidated revenues in 2013.
+This segment includes over 55 branch locations located throughout Europe, Asia, Australasia and the Middle East with six distribution centers in the United Kingdom, Norway, Singapore, the Netherlands and Australia.
+We also maintain 13 valve automation service centers in Europe, Asia and Australia as well as 10 pipe yards in Australia, the United Kingdom, and Norway.